 The concentration of combined solutes in water is osmolarity (amount of solute per L of solution), which, in body fluids, is similar to osmolality (amount of solute per kg of solution).
 Plasma osmolality can be measured in the laboratory or estimated according to the formula

-Osmolality of body fluids is normally between 275 and 290 mOsm/kg.
-Na is the major determinant of plasma osmolality.
-Apparent changes in osmolality may result from errors in the measurement of Na with electrodes that are not ion selective (see Hyponatremia : Diagnosis).
-An osmolar gap is present when measured osmolality exceeds estimated osmolality by ≥ 10 mOsm/kg.
+Osmolality of body fluids is normally between 275 and 290 mOsm/kg (275 and 290 mmol/kg).
+Sodium is the major determinant of plasma osmolality.
+Apparent changes in calculated osmolality may result from errors in the measurement of sodium, which can occur in patients with hyperlipidemia or extreme hyperproteinemia because the lipid or protein occupies space in the volume of serum taken for analysis; the concentration of sodium in serum itself is not affected.
+Newer methods of measuring serum electrolytes with direct ion-selective electrodes circumvent this problem.
+An osmolar gap is present when measured osmolality exceeds estimated osmolality by ≥ 10 mOsm/kg ( ≥ 10 mmol/kg).
 It is caused by unmeasured osmotically active substances present in the plasma.
 The most common are alcohols (ethanol, methanol, isopropanol, ethylene glycol), mannitol, and glycine.

 Water crosses cell membranes freely from areas of low solute concentration to areas of high solute concentration.
 Thus, osmolality tends to equalize across the various body fluid compartments, resulting primarily from movement of water, not solutes.
-Solutes such as urea that freely diffuse across cell membranes have little or no effect on water shifts (little or no osmotic activity), whereas solutes that are restricted primarily to one fluid compartment, such as Na and K, have the greatest osmotic activity.
+Solutes such as urea that freely diffuse across cell membranes have little or no effect on water shifts (little or no osmotic activity), whereas solutes that are restricted primarily to one fluid compartment, such as sodium and potassium, have the greatest osmotic activity.

 The average daily fluid intake is about 2.5 L. The amount needed to replace losses from the urine and other sources is about 1 to 1.5 L/day in healthy adults.
 However, on a short-term basis, an average young adult with normal kidney function may ingest as little as 200 mL of water each day to excrete the nitrogenous and other wastes generated by cellular metabolism.
 More is needed in people with any loss of renal concentrating capacity.
 Renal concentrating capacity is lost in